The Insider Guide To Living In Malaga As An Expat

 Insider Tip: Learning Spanish earns great respect from the locals, known as Malagueños.

-La Malagueta and Misericordia beaches have ramps and wheelchair-accessible toilets, showers, and are staffed with trained professionals.
+La Malagueta and Misericordia beaches have ramps and wheelchair-accessible toilets, and showers, and are staffed with trained professionals.
 Amphibian chairs and hoists are available during the summer.

 Insider Tip: Málaga is a flat and well-maintained city.
 The paving is finished with a cobbling effect which helps provide traction for wheelchairs.